Charles V, Holy Roman Emperor: Communication, diplomatic, and espionage systems

 The system was developed further by Philip the Handsome, who negotiated new standards for the systems with the Taxis, and unified communication between Germany, the Netherlands, France and Spain by adding stations in Granada, Toledo, Blois, Paris and Lyon in 1505.

 After his father's death, Charles, as Duke of Burgundy, continued to develop the system.
 Behringer notes that, "Whereas the status of private mail remains unclear in the treaty of 1506, it is obvious from the contract of 1516 that the Taxis company had the right to carry mail and keep the profit as long as it guaranteed the delivery of court mail at clearly defined speeds, regulated by time sheets to be filled in by the post riders on the way to their destination.
 In return, imperial privileges guaranteed exemption from local taxes, local jurisdiction, and military service.
 21 The terminology of the early modern communications system and the legal status of its participants were invented at these negotiations."
-He confirmed Jannetto's son Giovanni Battista as Postmaster General (chief et maistre general de noz postes par tous noz royaumes, pays, et seigneuries) in 1520.
-By Charles V's time, "the Holy Roman Empire had become the centre of the European communication(s) universe."
+He confirmed Jannetto's son Giovanni Battista de Tassis as Postmaster General (chief et maistre general de noz postes par tous noz royaumes, pays, et seigneuries) in 1520.
+By Charles V's time, "the Holy Roman Empire had become the centre of the European communication universe."

 Charles V inherited efficient multinational diplomatic networks from both the Trastámara and Habsburg-Burgundian dynasties.
 Following the example of the papal curia, in the late fifteenth century, both dynasties began to employ permanent envoys, earlier than other secular powers.
 The Habsburg network developed in parallel to their postal system.
 Charles V combined the Spanish and the Imperial systems into one.

-His opponents, chiefly France, found a counterweight though, by the alliance with the Ottoman Empire, which Francis I admitted to be the only force that could prevent the Habsburgs from transforming European states into a Europe-wide empire.
-Charles V's military might frightened other European rulers, thus while he was able to make the pope a reluctant agent like his grandfather Ferdinand had done, no lasting alliance could be achieved.
+His opponents, chiefly France, found a counterweight, though, by the alliance with the Ottoman Empire, which Francis I admitted to be the only force that could prevent the Habsburgs from transforming European states into a Europe-wide empire.
+Charles V's military might frightened other European rulers, while he was able to make the pope a reluctant agent, like his grandfather Ferdinand had done; no lasting alliance could be achieved.
 After the Battle of Pavia, the European rulers united to prevent harsh terms from being placed upon France.

-In the 1530s, in the context of the conflict between the Habsburg empire and their greatest opponent, the Ottomans, an espionage network was built by Charles and Don Alfonso Granai Castriota, the marquis of Atripalda, who conducted its operations.
+In the 1530s, in the context of the conflict between the Habsburg Empire and its greatest opponent, the Ottomans, an espionage network was built by Charles and Don Alfonso Granai Castriota, the marquis of Atripalda, who conducted its operations.
 Naples became the main rearguard of the system.
 Gennaro Varriale writes that, "on the eve of the Tunis campaign, Emperor Charles V possessed a network of spies based in the Kingdom of Naples that watched over all the corners of the Ottoman Empire."